Accessing funding support for broadband

 Universal Service Obligation (USO) for broadband

-Households and businesses with broadband speeds below 10mbps will be able to request decent connections from 20 March, 2020 under the Government’s Universal Services Obligation (USO).
+Households and businesses with broadband speeds below 10mbps can request decent connections under the Government’s Universal Services Obligation (USO).
 Find out more on our Universal Services Obligation (USO) for broadband page.

 Connecting Cambridgeshire would like to hear from groups interested in applying for this scheme.
 If you have any queries please email firstname.lastname@example.org